Interview with an Animator

 Whether it’s explainer videos, product demos or tours, or testimonials, incorporating videos is a sure way to grab the attention of your potential clients in ways that text frankly no longer can.
-For more tips on how to use videos to maximize your enterprise software sales, consider registering for our free webinar.

 That’s why today, we are going to talk with our awesome animator, Kyle, on what things are important when creating video marketing content.

 1.What are the pros and cons of using animated videos over videos of real people?

 Often times in business marketing, the subjects aren’t things you can exactly point a camera at, and that’s where animation really sets itself apart.
 If you’re selling something intangible, or if your product is unfinished, top secret, or otherwise can’t be seen, animation is obviously a much more flexible medium.